bludit/documentation-english/pages/bludit-pro/domain-migrator/index.md

 The plugin works in a complete isolate directory, is not possible to break the current installation.

+> NOTE: After the migration the **Backups** or the checkpoints in **TimemachineX** are not more valid, is recommend deactivate and activate the plugins again to start from scratch.

 ### Steps to execute in the old Bludit installation
 1. Install the plugin.
 2. Go to the plugin settings.